 Our stock price is likely to be volatile.
 The stock market in general and the market for smaller biopharmaceutical companies in particular have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 Our common stock is currently quoted on the Nasdaq Global Select Market under the symbol "DCPH."
-Since our common stock began trading on the Nasdaq Global Select Market on September 28, 2017, our stock has traded at prices as low as

-\$7.36 per share and as high as \$71.11 per share through January 31, 2022.
+Since our common stock began trading on the Nasdaq Global Select Market on September 28, 2017, our stock has traded at prices as low as \$6.51 per share and as high as \$71.11 per share through January 31, 2023.
 Market prices for our common stock will be influenced by a number of factors, including:

-- the issuance of new equity securities pursuant to a future offering, including issuances of preferred stock; - changes in interest rates; - significant dilution caused by the anti-dilutive clauses in our financial agreements; - the success of commercialization of our drug and drug candidates, if approved; - competitive developments, including announcements by competitors of new products or services or significant contracts, acquisitions, strategic partnerships, joint ventures, or capital commitments; - variations in quarterly operating results or those of companies that are perceived to be similar to us; - the depth and liquidity of the market for our common stock; - investor perceptions of our company and the pharmaceutical and biotech industries generally; - the degree of success of competitive products or technologies; - results of clinical trials and preclinical studies, of our drug or drug candidates or those of our competitors; - · regulatory or legal developments in the U.S. and other countries; - receipt of, or failure to obtain, regulatory approvals; - · developments or disputes concerning patent applications, issued patents, or other proprietary rights; - the recruitment or departure of key personnel; - the level of expenses related to our drug or any of our drug candidates or clinical development programs; - · the results of our efforts to discover, develop, acquire, or in-license additional technologies or drug candidates; - · actual or anticipated changes in estimates as to financial results, development timelines, or recommendations by securities analysts; - rumors or announcements regarding transactions involving our company or our drug or drug candidates; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - · general economic, industry, and market conditions and other national conditions; and - · the other factors described in this "Risk Factors" section.
+- the issuance of new equity securities pursuant to a future offering, including issuances of preferred stock; - · changes in interest rates; - significant dilution caused by the anti-dilutive clauses in our financial agreements; - the success of commercialization of our drug and drug candidates, if approved; - competitive developments, including announcements by competitors of new products or services or significant contracts, acquisitions, strategic partnerships, joint ventures, or capital commitments; - variations in quarterly operating results or those of companies that are perceived to be similar to us; - the depth and liquidity of the market for our common stock; - investor perceptions of our company and the pharmaceutical and biotech industries generally; - the degree of success of competitive products or technologies; - results of clinical trials and preclinical studies, of our drug or drug candidates or those of our competitors; - regulatory or legal developments in the U.S. and other countries; - receipt of, or failure to obtain, regulatory approvals; - developments or disputes concerning patent applications, issued patents, or other proprietary rights; - the recruitment or departure of key personnel; - the success of our corporate strategy and goals; - the level of expenses related to our drug or any of our drug candidates or clinical development programs; - the results of our efforts to discover, develop, acquire, or in-license additional technologies or drug candidates, including our combination strategy with DCC-3116; - actual or anticipated changes in estimates as to financial results, development timelines, or recommendations by securities analysts; - · rumors or announcements regarding transactions involving our company or our drug or drug candidates; - changes in the structure of healthcare payment systems; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry, and market conditions and other national or global conditions; and - the other factors described in this "Risk Factors" section.